 Skin treatments include CO2 lasers, mole removal, laser hair removal, dermabrasion, chemical peels, injections, sclerotherapy and hair replacement therapy.
 Since they only change the appearance of an area of the body, these procedures are usually not considered ‘medically necessary’ and are usually not covered under Medicare.
 If your doctor considers your treatments medically justified, they fall outside the cosmetic umbrella.

-Our clinic has a collection of qualified, experienced dermatologists, cosmetic dermatologists,& cosmetic doctors.
-Dr Michael Rich performs cosmetic surgeries; for example, Dr Rich is a liposuction specialist, training under Dr Jeffrey Klein, the inventor of the gold standard tumescent liposuction technique.
+Our clinic has a collection of specialist dermatologists, cosmetic dermatologists & cosmetic doctors.
+Dr. Michael Rich is a specialist dermatologist who performs liposuction, having trained under Dr Jeffrey Klein, also a dermatologist and the inventor of the tumescent liposuction technique.